MatthewDelaneyAtLuxuryEscapes/blog/README.md

 ```

 ## Testing
-### Unit Tests
+### Unit Testing
 _`Vitest` is configured._
-#### Creating Tests
+#### Writing Unit Tests
-Given the to-be-tested function resides in a file named `foo.ts`, create a new test file at the same relative directory namely `foo.test.ts`, and start defining test suites/cases using [Vitest API](https://vitest.dev/api/).
+Given the to-be-tested function resides in a file named `foo.ts`, create a new test file at the same relative directory namely `foo.test.ts`, and start defining test suites/cases using the [Vitest API](https://vitest.dev/api/).

 `src/foo.ts` 👇
 ```ts